emera86/SASmanual-MkDocs/SASmanual/docs/essentials/manipulation.md

 ELSE statement;
 ```

-In the conditional expressions involving strings watch out for possible mixed case values where the condition may not be met:  **Country = upcase(Country);** to avoid problems
+In the conditional expressions involving strings watch out for possible mixed case values where the condition may not be met:  `country = UPCASE(country);` to avoid problems

 ---

-***Executing multiple statements in an IF-THEN-ELSE statement***
+### Executing Multiple Statements

 ```
 IF expression THEN